billiegoose/webtorrentify-github-release/README.md

 It can improve reliability and save money:

 - Your application can still be downloaded if Github gets blocked, goes down, or kicks you off\*
-- You save Github money by placing less demand on Github's AWS storage servers! :heart: Github
+- You save Github money by placing less demand on Github's AWS storage servers!

 \* as long as the torrent is being seeded

-## How
+## How?

 This tool makes it easy to add a .torrent file to your *existing* Github Releases!

+It downloads the files associated with a particular [Github Release](https://help.github.com/articles/about-releases/) and creates a torrent file for them.
+If you provide a Github OAuth token in the environment variable, it will add the torrent file to your release for you.

 You don't even have to add any new code or change your CI deployment process.
 You can try it first and see if you like it, and only automate it later.

-It works by downloading the files associated with a particular [Github Release](https://help.github.com/articles/about-releases/) and create a torrent file for them.
-If you provide a Github OAuth token in the environment variable, it will add the torrent file to your release for you.
+TODO: Simplify seeding the result.

 ## Installation